 The basic concept of brush lettering is pretty simple.
 Any time you are creating a downstroke, the lines are thicker.
 Anytime you create an upstroke, the lines are thinner.
 Here’s an example:

 The most common brush lettering you see is script or cursive writing, but brush lettering isn’t just limited to that.
 You can do any type of lettering style with a brush pen!

 What do you need to get started with brush lettering?

-Technically all you need is a brush pen and a piece of paper, however you can fake the look of brush lettering by just using a plain crayola marker.
-If you are looking for a good brush pen to start with, I recommend the Tombow Fudenosuke pens.
-They are smaller tipped, but are fairly inexpensive.
+Technically all you need is a brush pen and a piece of paper, however you can get the look of brush lettering by just using a plain crayola marker.
+The super tips are a great place to start and they are inexpensive.
+If you are looking for an actual brush pen to start with, I recommend the Tombow Fudenosuke pens.
+They are smaller tipped, but are also fairly inexpensive.
 They are great to practice with and you can get a pack with both the soft and hard tips to get a feel for different brush types.
 I buy these in bulk guys because I use them all the time!

 The biggest thing is to practice!
 Don’t just sit down expecting to get it perfect the first go.
 Start with the basics, that is the thick downstrokes and thin upstrokes.
 Then try them together.
 Once you get the feel for the brush pen (or marker) then start practicing individual letters.
 Work your way up to writing words.
 Don’t try to get fancy with bouncy letters (we’ll talk about that in a later part) until you are ready.